Single Hero

 All School News

-It is important to know that the school does not receive these tuition voucher funds directly from the Department of Education.
+4th Quarter Voucher Payment Now Due: The 4th quarter Education Freedom Account funds are in your EFA account and payment is now due.
+It is important to know that the school does not receive the tuition voucher funds directly from the Department of Education.
 The school only receives payment when you authorize your tuition voucher funds to be used to pay Episcopal Collegiate School via ClassWallet.

 This video walkthrough will show how to respond to a payment request in ClassWallet: